Brokerage

 The disk usage for a job is estimated as

-If scout or merge jobs, skip queues if their
+For scout or walltime-undefined jobs, skip queues if their

 \[\frac {cpuTime \times nEvents} {C \times P \times cpuEfficiency} + baseTime\]nEvents is the same as the one used to estimate the disk usage.
 The estimated walltime must be between